 Pantry ingredients!
 That’s what the granola is made out of.

 You know how you go grocery shopping and decide to buy all the healthy things: raw nuts, seeds, coconut flakes or shavings and oats.
-Then they stay sealed up in your pantry for months, even years…Maybe that’s just me, but this granola recipe was definitely the best use of those coconut shavings I bought 9 months ago.
+Then they stay sealed up in your pantry for months, even years…Maybe that’s just me, but this homemade granola recipe was definitely the best use of those coconut shavings I bought 9 months ago.

 I remember picturing myself enjoying smoothie bowls for a brief moment when I was looking at the package.
 It never happened.
 Now it did and I’m so happy that I might even buy another big bag of organic coconut.
 Now here are all the ingredients that go into this simple make ahead breakfast:

 - Oats.
 Any type will work, just make sure to use organic oats because you don’t want to be eating glyphosate for breakfast.
 I usually get oats that are gluten-free as well, because I’m following a gluten-free diet.